 They loved adding gem “icicle” stickers to the mini forest.
 This is great for strengthening fine motor skills!

-They really enjoyed the addition of the frozen pond.
+They really enjoyed the addition of the frozen pond to the small world play area.
 This opened up conversations about the different animal diets and what they will be eating for dinner:)